2020 United States presidential election: Voter demographics

 Voter demographic data for 2020 were collected by Edison Research for the National Election Pool, a consortium of ABC News, CBS News, MSNBC, CNN, Fox News, and the Associated Press.
 The voter survey is based on exit polls completed by 15,590 voters in person as well as by phone.

 The Brookings Institution released a report entitled "Exit polls show both familiar and new voting blocs sealed Biden's win" on November 12, 2020.
 In it, author William H. Frey attributes Obama's 2008 win to young people, people of color, and the college-educated.
 Frey contends Trump won in 2016 thanks to older White without college degrees.
 Frey says the same coalitions largely held in 2008 and 2016, although in key battleground states Biden increased his vote among some of the 2016 Trump groups, particularly among White and older Americans.
 Trump won the white vote in 2016 by 20% but in 2020 by only 16%.
 The Democratic Party won black voters by 75%, the lowest margin since 1980.
 Democrats won the Latino vote by 32%, which is the smallest margin since 2004, and they won the Asian American vote by 27%, the lowest figure since 2008.
 Biden reduced the Republican margin of white men without college educations from 48% to 42%, and the Democrats made a slight improvement of 2% among white, college-educated women.
 People age 18 to 29 registered a rise in Democratic support between 2016 and 2020, with the Democratic margin of victory among that demographic increasing from 19% to 24%.
+However, Baby boomers and Generation X still constituted the majority of the voting public.
+The exit poll estimated that voters 40 years of age or older (born in 1980 or earlier to comprise 68% of the electorate.
+Voters from age 40 through age 64 (born from 1956 through 1980) alone were estimated to comprise 46% of the electorate.

 Post-election analysis using verified voter data found the Associated Press's Votecast was more accurate than the exit polls.